1–2 spots available for Q2 · Claim yours

 4. How to set your first performance budget

-5. Real example: how Cuez taught me about performance creep
+5. How Cuez taught me about performance creep

 6. Common mistakes founders make with performance

-7. What to do when your team exceeds the budget
+7. What to do when your team blows the budget

 8. Tools to monitor your performance budget

-A performance budget is a set of hard limits on how heavy, how slow, or how resource-intensive your website is allowed to be.
-Think of it like a financial budget, but instead of capping dollars spent, you are capping the amount of data your pages send to a visitor's browser and how long they wait before seeing content.
+A performance budget is a set of hard limits on how heavy, how slow, or how resource-hungry your website is allowed to be.
+Think of it like a financial budget.
+Instead of capping dollars, you cap the data your pages send to a visitor's browser and how long they wait before seeing content.
+Google's own performance team recommends them for the same reason finance teams recommend monthly caps.
+They make trade-offs visible.

-Here is a concrete example.
-A startup might set these rules:
+A concrete example.
+A startup might write down these rules:

 Metric Budget limit